reswitched-weekly-reboot/reswitched-weekly-reboot/content/posts/3ds-ctf/index.md

 The challenges target platform has already been spoiled by the title, but if one looked it up they'd find that devkitARM is a complete toolchain for Nintendo handheld consoles, including the GBA, DS, and 3DS.

 As for those logs...
-We can immediately see that "romfs:/file.bin" is an argument to a function.
+It's probably meant that "key intersections" means critical sections of the program flow.
+For the first of these, we can immediately see that "romfs:/file.bin" is an argument to a function.
 That means it's fopen, and that the return value is a file pointer...
 We'll come back to that shortly.

 ``GX_DisplayTransfer`` sounds like the name of the previous function.
 Plug that into our search engine and we get linked [directly to some documentation](https://libctru.devkitpro.org/gx_8h.html).
 Looks like the function is from libctru, which is the [user-mode library for writing useful homebrew on the 3DS](https://libctru.devkitpro.org/index.html).
 Now what's that function do...?